Constraining the Higgs Trilinear Coupling from an $SU(2)$ Quadruplet with Bounded-from-Below Conditions: Orbit space

 We computed the $P$-matrix from Eq. \eqref{eq:p:matrix:def} with the Wolfram Mathematica computer algebra system, but the compact expressions in Eq.~\eqref{eq:p:matrix:longer:elems} were calculated in birdtrack notation \cite{Cvitanovic:1976am,Cvitanovic:2008zz} in Appendix \ref{sec:pmatrix}.
 The birdtrack calculation provides a cross-check for the code.

 With the Higgs boson in the unitary gauge, the orbit space for the Higgs doublet and the $Y = 3/2$ quadruplet is given by

 Note that the Higgs field has canceled out of the orbit space variables which thus depend on the quadruplet only.
+This is due to our choice of unitary gauge and homogeneity of the invariant polynomials in $h$.
 In the limit of $h \to 0$, l'H\^{o}pital's rule gives the same result.

 The shape of the orbit space can now be found by considering the principal minors of the $P$-matrix.
 First-order principal minors give $p_{1} = p_{2} = 0$ (then, of course, all $p_{i} = 0$).
 Second-order principal minors yield, among other equations, $p_{1} p_{2} = 0$.
 Taking $p_{2} = 0$ implies $p_{1} = 0$.
 Taking $p_{1} = 0$ or $h = 0$ leaves a single equation which is not identically satisfied.
 Simplifying matters further, we consider the field configuration $\phi_{112} = \phi_{122} = 0$ invariant under the $U(1)$ subgroup of $SU(2)$, and consider only real fields.
 We obtain